jpgmendes/airbnb_analysis/README.md

 You can see a blog post with the results [here](https://joopauloguimares-1984.medium.com/this-will-make-you-save-money-and-time-in-airbnb-booking-next-year-e99559ae290e)

-The main results are:

-- Prices spiking in Thanksgiving and Christmas period.
-- Lowest prices are in the beginning of January, increasing till get the top in summer and falling again in the beginning of September.
-- The most expensive neighboorhoods are: Southeast Magnolia, Lower Queen Anne and Central Business District.
-- The most classified as "quiet neighborhood" are: Loyal Heights and Ravenna.

 ### Licensing

 You're free to use and to contribute to the development of this project.